-- supervising the fulfilment of the obligation to protect personal data in accordance with the PDPL;
+- supervising the fulfillment of the obligation to protect personal data in accordance with the PDPL;

-- deciding on requests for protection of rights;
+- deciding on requests for the protection of rights;

-- providing opinion on the application of the PDPL;
+- providing an opinion on the application of the PDPL;

 - giving consent to the establishment of personal data filing systems;

-- monitoring the application of organisational and technical measures for the protection of personal data and proposing an improvement of these measures; and
+- monitoring the application of organizational and technical measures for the protection of personal data, and proposing an improvement of these measures; and

 - providing an opinion as to whether a specific way of personal data processing puts the rights and freedoms of individuals at risk.